4ntm4n/ms5v2/README.md

 > In this first itteration of the application, by design everyone who signs up to the app is available as user to add as a member to a group.
 So this version of the app would not be suitable to be an app open to the whole internet, but could work great if it was depoyed internally within a companys intranet, where all members of a company could have an account and add eachother to different groups to complete tasks together.

 [**Have a look on your own device**](https://grouptask.herokuapp.com/)
+> PLEASE NOTE: the initial loading of the app might be extra slow since heroku's free hosting hybernates after inactivity.
+So if no one has used the app for a while (highly likely), the server has to spin up before it even attempts to load the app.

 ### **user stories:**